5hidobu/5hidobu.github.io/_posts/temp_file.md

 <p align=center><img src="https://github.com/user-attachments/assets/dce80ff1-c736-4aef-8502-7e48b72ae05e" /></p>

-Harry Potter and the Order of the PEB

 TL:DR
 A malware cannot simply make a call to a function since it has no idea where it is in memory.
 It has to retrieve the address.